 Higher risk of disordered eating

 Intermittent fasting helps bring more conscious awareness to your eating habits and what you eat.
-While this mindful focus can be a helpful motivator for people looking to introduce more nutrient-dense foods into their routines, it can also lead to disordered relationships with food or exacerbate disordered eating tendencies.
-This is why we always emphasize that fasting is not suitable for anyone with an eating disorder history.
+While this mindful focus can be a helpful motivator for people looking to introduce more nutrient-dense foods into their routines, it can also lead to disordered relationships with food or exacerbate disordered eating tendencies.[27]
+This is why we always emphasize that fasting is not suitable for anyone with a history of disordered eating.

 Is eating one meal a day safe?